nabastias/nabastias.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

-I am a Predoctoral Research Fellow at the Stanford Institute for Economic Policy Research (SIEPR), with experience in policy analysis and causal methods for applied empirical research.
-My fields of interest include Applied Microeconomics and Econometrics, with a focus on development economics, social inequalities, and causal inference.
-I have previously worked on projects involving microeconometrics, machine learning, and the impact evaluation of microentrepreneurship programs in Chile.
+I am a Predoctoral Research Fellow at the Stanford Institute for Economic Policy Research (SIEPR), where I study the causes and consequences of health inequality under the mentorship of Professor Marcella Alsan.
+I obtained a B.A. in Economics from the Universidad de Chile.
+Before joining Professor Alsan’s research team, I worked on projects involving microeconometrics, machine learning, and the impact evaluation of microentrepreneurship programs in Chile (RCTs).
+I have experience in policy analysis and causal methods for applied empirical research, and I have served as a teaching assistant in courses on microeconomics, data analysis, and econometrics at the Universidad de Chile.
+My research interests include applied microeconomics and econometrics, with a focus on development economics, social inequalities, and causal inference.

 You can find my [CV][cv] here.